Braid groups and quiver mutation: Actions on categories

 Let $(Q,W)$ be a quiver with potential, and let $k$ be a vertex of $Q$ not involved in any $2$-cycles.
 By replacing $W$ with a cyclically equivalent potential on $Q$ if necessary, we can assume that none of the cycles in the decomposition of $W$ start or end at $k$.
 We denote by $\widetilde{\mu_k}(Q,W)$ the non-reduced mutation of $(Q,W)$ at $k$ in $Q$, as defined in~\cite[\S5]{dwz1}.
 Then the right equivalence class of $\widetilde{\mu_k}(Q,W)$ is determined by the right equivalence class of $(Q,W)$ by~\cite[Thm.\ 5.2]{dwz1}.
 The \emph{mutation} $\mu_k(Q,W)$ of $(Q,W)$ at $k$ is then defined to be the reduced component of $\widetilde{\mu_k}(Q,W)$, and is uniquely determined up to right equivalence, given the right equivalence class of $(Q,W)$.

 As before, we will say that a quiver with potential $(Q,W)$ is \emph{Dynkin} if the underlying unoriented graph of $Q$ is an orientation of a Dynkin quiver (and hence $W=0$).
-We shall say that a quiver with potential $(Q',W')$ is \emph{mutation Dynkin} if it can be obtained by repeatedly mutating a Dynkin quiver with potential in the above sense.
-For the rest of this article, \emph{we will restrict to Dynkin types $A$ and $D$}.
+We shall say that a quiver with potential $(Q',W')$ is \emph{mutation-Dynkin} if it can be obtained by repeatedly mutating a Dynkin quiver with potential in the above sense.
+For the rest of Section~\ref{ss:qps} \emph{we will restrict to Dynkin types $A$ and $D$}.

 Let $(S,M)$ be the Riemann surface with marked points associated to $\Delta$ as in Section \ref{sec:riemann}.
 So, if $\Delta=A_n$, we take $S$ to be a disk with $n-3$ points on its boundary, and if $\Delta=D_n$, we take $S$ to be a disk with one marked point in its interior and $n$ marked points on its boundary.